The Dafna and Gerry Cramer Student Exchange Program to Syracuse University, NY

 • The forms must be submitted to the following e-mail address - revital.katz@runi.ac.il

-E. Only suitable candidates will be invited for personal interviews, The candidacy of those accepted to the Argov Program will automatically be voided unless otherwise notified.
+5. Only suitable candidates will be invited for personal interviews.
+The candidacy of students who have been accepted to the Argov Program will automatically be voided unless otherwise notified.

 Costs